CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

    create a `show_platform.py` in the revision folder.

 #.
 Once the new file has been created, open it and create the revised version
-   of whatever feature you would like with **the exact function/class name**.
+   of whatever feature you would like with **the exact same function/class name**.
-   IE, if you were to create a revision for the `show platform` parser, you would create a new class `ShowPlatform` and the accompanying schema.
+   If you were to create a revision for the `show platform` parser, you would create a new class `ShowPlatform` and the accompanying schema.

 As an example, assume the first revision is being created for the IOSXE version